Is There a Dimmer Outlook Ahead for Gilead Sciences Inc. (GILD)?

 GILD’s Market Performance

-GILD stocks went down by -4.27% for the week, with a monthly jump of 1.11% and a quarterly performance of 2.94%, while its annual performance rate touched -7.99%.
-The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 1.96% for Gilead Sciences Inc..
-The simple moving average for the period of the last 20 days is -1.90% for GILD stocks with a simple moving average of -6.41% for the last 200 days.
+GILD stocks went down by -4.64% for the week, with a monthly drop of -5.33% and a quarterly performance of 1.72%, while its annual performance rate touched -13.21%.
+The volatility ratio for the week stands at 1.95% while the volatility levels for the past 30 days are set at 1.89% for Gilead Sciences Inc..
+The simple moving average for the period of the last 20 days is -6.54% for GILD stocks with a simple moving average of -10.41% for the last 200 days.

 Analysts’ Opinion of GILD